BOND: License to Train with Black-Box Functions: Method

-Precision of gradient sign estimation, as opposed to magnitude, is the primary catalyst for successful optimization in ZO methods, a sentiment supported by sign based optimizers \citep{signSGD_liu}, the scale invariance of Adam \citep{adam} and explanations in \cite{zo_adam}.
-Therefore, BOND is designed to obtain accurate gradient sign, accounting for the degradation of smoothness from floating point errors, and the increasing uncertainty in sign direction associated with larger perturbations.
-This leads to the formulation of specific bounds on the perturbation magnitudes rather than the statically decaying smoothing coefficient used in SPSA.
-We illustrate the rationale for the bounds in \ref{opt_noise_bounds}.
-However, we acknowledge that additional theory is required for both justifying the formulations and proving convergence rates.
-The upper $B_{b}$ and lower $B_{a}$ bounds, as well as sampled perturbation matrix $\Delta_{x_{t}}$ are shown below.
+We formulate BOND's perturbation bounds to ensure the accurate estimation of gradient sign, accounting for the degradation of smoothness as $\Delta_x^t \rightarrow 0$, and the increasing uncertainty in sign direction associated with larger perturbations.
+We provide full working for the formulation of the BOND bounds in Appendix~\ref{appendix:proofs}, only discussing main observations and limitations in this section.
+The upper $\overline{\Delta_x^t}$ and lower $\underline{\Delta_x^t}$ perturbation bounds, as well as sampled perturbation magnitude matrix $\lvert \Delta_x^t \rvert$ are shown below.

-The choice for uniform sampling, see Equation \ref{sampling}, is based on initial testing results that showed improved performance from normal and Rademacher distributions.
-Despite a slight contention in literature \citep{scaling_rnns}, this sentiment is supported by the role of boundedness as a property for convergence, explored in \cite{signSGD_liu,zo_adam}.